-As Mayor of Cootamundra-Gundagai Regional Council it gives me great pleasure to present the first Community Strategic Plan (CSP) for our new Council area.
+As Mayor of Cootamundra-Gundagai Regional Council it gives me great pleasure to present the first Community Strategic Plan (CSP), Our place, Our future for our new Council area.
 The CSP has been created in consultation with our community to provide a document that identifies the community's priorities and aspirations for the next ten years, and how we aim to reach those objectives.